Self-stabilisation of cellular automata on tilings: Terminology and notations

 Given an SFT $X\subseteq\Sigma^{\ZZ^d}$, we denote by $\FPert[\Sigma]{X}$ the set of finite perturbations of the elements of $X$ in~$\Sigma^{\ZZ^d}$, that is $\FPert[\Sigma]{X}\isdef\big\{y\in \Sigma^{\ZZ^d} : \exists x\in X, \delta(x,y)<\infty\big\}$.

 Let us stress that the set $\FPert[\Sigma]{X}$ depends on the choice of the alphabet $\Sigma$.
 A larger alphabet $\Sigma'\supseteq\Sigma$ would lead to a larger set $\FPert[\Sigma']{X}$ of finite perturbations.
-When the choice of the alphabet is clear from the context, we will simply use the notation $\FPert{X}$ as a shortcut.

-\paragraph{Case of tiling spaces.} When considering an element $x\in\FPert{X}$, we will often examine the set of cells where the constraints of the SFT are not respected.
-We will say that such cells are \emph{defects}.
+When the choice of the alphabet is clear from the context, we will simply use the notation $\FPert{X}$ as a shortcut. \paragraph{Case of tiling spaces.} When considering an element $x\in\FPert{X}$, we will often examine the set of cells where the constraints of the SFT are not respected.
+We will say that such cells are \emph{defective}, or \emph{have defects}.
 In the specific case of tiling spaces (or nearest-neighbour SFT), we introduce different notions of defects.

 For a configuration $x\in\Sigma^{\ZZ^d}$, a cell $c\in\ZZ^d$ is said to have a \emph{defect in direction $e_i$} (with respect to $v_i$) if $v_i(x_{c},x_{c+e_i})=0$.
 It has a \emph{defect in direction $-e_i$} if $v_i(x_{c-e_i},x_{c})=0$.
 In the two-dimensional case, we will also use the terminology \emph{E-defect, W-defect, N-defect, S-defect} instead of respectively defect in direction $e_1, -e_1, e_2 -e_2$.
 The set of cells having a defect is then defined by